 Your front desk needs to serve a variety of purposes.
 As a result it is important to train anyone who is working at your front desk to be a reflection of you and your philosophies.Read More

 Seven Tips To Make A Positive Impression On Your Customers

 When you have a chance to meet your customers face to face this is a great time to build your relationship with them.
 Are you however connecting in the right way?
 Studies have shown that little signs and body language can be sending the wrong signals.
 Here is a list of things to be aware of when you meet current or new customers.
 But don't stop there!
 You can also check yourself with your staff, faculty, business partners and landlords.Read More

 4 Problem Solving Tips For Dance Studio Owners!

-Check out these great tips for dealimng with issues that you may be facing.
-See if any of these apply to you!
+Check out these great tips for dealimng with issues that you may be facing...
+See which of these apply to you!